JGCRI/gcam_discovery/docs/source/index.rst

 .. only:: html

-   A how-to guide for designing and conducing scenario discovery experiements using the Global Change Assessment Model (GCAM)
+   A how-to guide for designing and conducing scenario discovery experiements using the Global Change Analysis Model (GCAM)

    **Chapters**